 An example of these would be petrochemicals, whose creation consumes huge amounts of fossil fuels and can cause harm when washed down the drain and into the environment.

-Secondly, look for a soap that has been made with rycableble packaging.
+Secondly, look for a soap that has been made with recyclable packaging.
 This can be cardboard or paper.
 Both will decompose, leaving no impact on the environment.

 Soap is also extremely convenient and can be transported easily in a reusable container.
 Convenience suffers with soap when we look at it’s versatility.